DevProgress/i-like-hillary-but/_issues/hillary_lgbt.md

 * Hillary supports the [Equality Act](http://abcnews.go.com/Politics/wireStory/matters-lgbt-42983248), which would **provide protection against discrimination** based on sexual orientation and gender identity.

 * As Secretary of State, Hillary implemented several [LGBT-friendly policies](http://correctrecord.org/hillary-clinton-expanding-lgbt-rights-at-state/) at the State Department.
-These policies include: modifying the equal employment opportunity policy to “explicitly protect against discriminatory treatment of employees and job applicants based on gender identity”, providing equal benefits to same-sex partners of diplomats, stopping the previous policy that denied same-sex couples and families “the same rights and privileges” of straight diplomats, and working with USAID to create an LGBT-specific brochure to recruit applicants.
+These policies include: **modifying the equal employment opportunity policy** to “explicitly protect against discriminatory treatment of employees and job applicants based on gender identity”, providing **equal benefits to same-sex partners** of diplomats, **ending the old policy** that denied same-sex couples and families “the same rights and privileges” of straight diplomats, and working with USAID to create an **LGBT-specific brochure** to recruit applicants.

 * In 2011, Hillary [delivered a speech](http://www.huffingtonpost.com/2011/12/06/hillary-clinton-gay-rights-speech-geneva_n_1132392.html) in Geneva, Switzerland in recognition of International Human Rights Day.
 In this speech, she called for protections and recognition of the LGBT community, stating "**gay rights are human rights, and human rights are gay rights!**"